 “It depends on the position,” says Jim.
 “We have highly skilled trades people, university graduates, and maintenance workers who might have only completed high school.”

 “The company is very community-minded,” says Jim.
-“We volunteer with the UPEI School of Sustainable Design Engineering on their Sae Baja project, and we participate in food bank programs at Christmas time.”
+“We volunteer with the UPEI Faculty of Sustainable Design Engineering on their Sae Baja project, and we participate in food bank programs at Christmas time.”

 “If you are interested in building your career with AAPT, send us your resumé.
 We are always looking for good people.”